 The Changing Nature of Banking and Why it Matters

-Chapter in Buckley, Avgouleas & Arner (eds), Rethinking Global Finance and Its Regulation (Cambridge University Press, New York, 2016)
+Buckley, R; Avgouleas, E and Arner, D (eds), Rethinking Global Finance and Its Regulation (Cambridge University Press, 2015 Forthcoming)

-This change has been so dramatic that many of the world’s largest and best-known banks are barely recognisable from the organisations they were in the 1970’s, let alone their ancient forebears.
-The implications of those changes are profound, especially if we think of the economic consequences of the allocation of much of our most talented human capital away from high value-added roles in the real economy to the banking sector.
+The implications of these changes are profound, especially if we think of the economic consequences of the allocation of much of our most talented human capital away from high value-added roles in the real economy to the banking sector.

 This chapter will seek to explore the full dimensions of this transformation and analyse why it matters for how we think about banks today, and the regulations we pass to govern them.